weltyj/SkyFill/README.md

 *************************************************************************
 As of Feb 12, 2022 This is alpha level code.
 Major development has ended, and documentation has begun Only bugs found will be addressed.

-Bugs do not include very hard cases of images where the sky is too complex for SkyFill to get a good estimate of where the sky is, and how to fill various areas of the sky
+Bugs do not include very hard cases of images where the sky is too complex (i.e. lots of overcast, or clouds, or foliage...) for SkyFill to get a good estimate of where the sky is, and how to fill various areas of the sky
 *************************************************************************

 **CREDITS**